Sunday, October 14, 2012

 March 4, 1889 – March 4, 1893

-BENJAMIN HARRISON was born in his grandfather’s home in North Bend, Hamilton County, Ohio on August 20, 1833.
-His father, John Scott Harrison was the son of William Henry Harrison, the 9th President of the United States and the grandson of Benjamin Harrison of Virginia, who was one of the signers of the Declaration of Independence.
-Harrison’s mother was Elizabeth Irwin of Mercersburg, Pennsylvania and the couple settled on the family estate on the banks of the Ohio near the mouth of the Big Miami River.
+Benjamin Harrison was born on August 20, 1833, in his grandfather’s home in North Bend, Hamilton County, Ohio.
+His lineage was steeped in American heritage: his father, John Scott Harrison, was the son of William Henry Harrison, the ninth President of the United States, while his great-grandfather, Benjamin Harrison of Virginia, was a signer of the Declaration of Independence.
+Harrison’s mother, Elizabeth Irwin, hailed from Mercersburg, Pennsylvania.
+The Harrison family resided on an estate along the Ohio River near the Big Miami River's mouth, a setting that anchored Benjamin's early life.

 Students and Teachers of US History this is a video of Stanley and Christopher Klos presenting America's Four United Republics Curriculum at the University of Pennsylvania's Wharton School.
 The December 2015 video was an impromptu capture by a member of the audience of Penn students, professors and guests that numbered about 200.